How Should A Telephone Answering Service Answer The Phone?

 - If you’re using voicemail or answering machine to respond to calls when you can’t, make sure you’ve sent a professional message, doing the same thing as tip #3, and give callers any other relevant information before capturing their messages.
 Update your message to voice mail as needed.
 For example, if you are going to close your business for a holiday, update your voicemail message to say so and say when your business will reopen.

 - Train anyone else who is able to answer the phone in the same way, including other family members, if you are running a home business.
 Check if your business phone gets answered by calling in and seeing if the phone is answered professionally.
 If they don’t pass the test, go over this list of “how to answer the phone” with them to ensure everyone in your business knows how to respond properly to phone calls.

 By Jeffreymendel Jeffrey Nash – Own work, CC BY 3.0, https://commons.wikimedia.org/w/index.php?curid=50308966

 Does Your Business Need a Reliable Telephone Receptionist?

 Reliable Receptionist helps small to mid-sized businesses enhance their professional image, improve customer service, manage workload and convert callers to become loyal clients.
 At Reliable Receptionist, we not only provide simple answering services but you can be confident your company’s incoming calls will be immediately answered by one of up to five trained representatives assigned to your account.
 These virtual telephone receptionists are professionally ready to answer questions about your business, provide directions, capture critical lead information, schedule appointments, and forward calls to the appropriate department depending on your set guidelines.
-Let's Work Together!
-For more information or to request a quote and free demonstration, send us a message or call us today at (925) 627-4200.
+Let’s Work Together!
+For more information on the best phone services, please make sure to visit the Eatel Business website here.